Dust explosions (ATEX)

 Requirements and certification

 There are very high requirements for equipment that has been certified for use in both ATEX gas zones and ATEX dust zones.
-We are proud to have a 3-part ATEX certification for both ATEX Gas Zones 1 and 2 and ATEX dust zones 21 and 22.
+We are proud to have a 3-part ATEX certification for ATEX Gas Zones 1 and 2 and ATEX dust zones 21 and 22.
 You can use Safety Tools Allmet in all the previously mentioned typically exposed areas.
 The tools also generate no airborne dust during use.
 All fragments fall near your work area, and no surrounding equipment is not damaged.
 The removed fragments are easy to clean after finishing work, and the fragments are not sharp.